reduxjs/redux/docs/tutorials/essentials/part-3-data-flow.md

   - Call `dispatch(someActionCreator())` in a component to dispatch an action
   - Reducers will run, check to see if this action is relevant, and return new state if appropriate
   - Temporary data like form input values should be kept as React component state or plain HTML input fields.
 Dispatch a Redux action to update the store when the user is done with the form.
+- **If you're using TypeScript, the initial app setup should define TS types for `RootState` and `AppDispatch` based on the store, and export pre-typed versions of the React-Redux `useSelector` and `useDispatch` hooks**

 :::